1995parham-learning/1995parham-learning.github.io/content/Finance/Trading.md

 > [!warning]
 > However, by prioritizing speed over price, the actual price of execution for a Market Order may differ from the displayed market price, especially in highly volatile markets.

+## Limit Orders

+Limit Orders allow traders to **set specific price levels** at which they want to buy or sell a cryptocurrency.